Powershell: Parameters for Scripts and (Advanced) Functions

 )

-As usual, typing the variable (like [string] or [bool]) is not required, but can prevent some errors or weird behavior due casting issues.
+As usual, typing the variable (like [string] or [bool]) is not required, but can prevent some errors or weird behavior due type-casting issues.

 Common Parameters